 Case in point, one of the coolest characters in the wizarding world: Nymphadora Tonks.
 A Metamorphmagus with bubblegum-pink hair?
-Who gives birth then goes to fight Voldemort?
+Who gave birth then went to fight Voldemort?
 Being nice doesn’t mean boring.

 Ah, Cedric Diggory

 Let’s just do a quick comparison between Cedric Diggory and Cormac McLaggen.
-When Gryffindor Cormac goes on a date with Hermione, he puts her off by talking about himself, boasting about his prowess on the Quidditch pitch, and being rather, ahem, forward.
+When Gryffindor Cormac went on a date with Hermione, he put her off by talking about himself, boasting about his prowess on the Quidditch pitch, and being rather, ahem, forward.

-He is humble and kind but plenty of others notice his good qualities.
-Angelina Johnson calls him ‘that tall, good-looking one’ and Katie Bell quips that he is ‘strong and silent.’
+He was humble and kind but plenty of others noticed his good qualities.
+Angelina Johnson called him ‘that tall, good-looking one’ and Katie Bell quipped that he was ‘strong and silent’.
 So there might’ve been a queue for Cedric, but there are plenty more desirable Hufflepuffs.